arcus/education_fellows/SQL.md

 > **Additinal Info**:
 >
-> Notice that the `FROM` line of this query is followed by 2 words seperated by a period.
+> Notice that the `FROM` line of this query is followed by 2 words separated by a period.
 >
 > The first word is the name of the schema/catalog that your data is stored in, and the second word is the name of the specific data Table you would like to reference.
 >